WilfredTA/ironclad_mental_models/backtracking.md

 ### Palindrome Partitioning

+Given a string, partition the string so that each substring is a palindrome.
+Return an array of partitions for all possible palindromes that can be generated in the string.

 Track state: An index to start the substring at (as start position), a results array (as result) and an array of substrings in current traversal tree (as solution)

 Dead end logic: If position > last index of the string then put current array of substrings into result